How to disable comments in WordPress: a quick guide

-- You want to take discussion elsewhere (e.g. Twitter).
+- You want to take the discussion elsewhere (e.g., Twitter).
 Handling feedback on social media is not only a fire-proof way to keep your website clean, but it’s also a great way to widen your reach and promote your brand online.

 One way or another, let’s see how to disable comments in WordPress.